samiransarii/mooon-light/README.md

 ###### Manual

-If something is broken installing in the recommended way, it is because [packagecontrol](https://packagecontrol.io) has not pulled the lates release yet, So you can do it mannually:

 1. Download the [latest release](https://github.com/developedby-sam/mooon-light/releases), extract and rename the directory to `Mooon Light Theme`.
 2. Move the directory inside your sublime `/Packages` directory. _(Preferences > Browse packages...)_